alexshepard/spimr/README.md

 - [ ] visualize sightings with google maps integration
 - [ ] add credits info to git and website
 - [ ] testes
-- [-] account details, including account delete
+- [-] account details, including account delete and other people's accounts

 BACKLOG
 =====